t1/cdi-config/README.md

 If you need to define a custom converter, see the [Joda-Convert User Guide](http://www.joda.org/joda-convert/userguide.html).

-## Property Names

-A good convention is to use dot-delimited names, e.g. `x.y.z`.
-Keys starting with a `-` are meta properties used to configure cdi-config itself (more to that later).
-Your values should not contain expression placeholders like `${...}` as we reserve that for future extensions.

 ## @Inject and @Config

 Configuration happens before Injection does, so you can, e.g., write a producer that requires a configuration.

+## Config Sources

+The default config source is a file `configuration.properties` in the current class loader, i.e. in the war/jar/whatever.
+You can specify a different URI to load the config from by setting the system property `cdi-config.config-source`.
+This URI can

+`java` scheme:

+If the

+## Reserved For Future Use

+Keys starting with a non-letter are meta properties used to configure cdi-config itself (more to that later).

+Values should escape dollar signs `$` with a second, i.e. `$$`.
+We reserve single `$` for a future extensions of expression placeholders like `${...}`.

 ## Ideas For Future Versions